 It seems that between one and two o'clock, a re-enforcement had arrived from Boston to join the troops which had previously landed at Moulton's Point.
 This, according to a statement in Ward's "History of Shrewsbury," - the connection of whose author with Gen Ward gave him an opportunity to understand something of the motives of his movements, - so far satisfied the general that the enemy would not attempt to land, and attack his position in Cambridge, that he ordered Lieut.-Col Ward to march his regiment with the utmost dispatch by the way of Lechmere Point to Charlestown, keeping a strict look-out towards Boston in its march.
 The regiment, according to Mr. Craige's recollection, were paraded under arms, ready for marching, soon after noon.
 On reaching Lechmere Point, they halted for near an hour.
 The reason for this delay he never understood.
 While here, they heard the "cracking of the musketry over in Charlestown," as well as the roar of the cannon.
 The were then ordered to march to Charlestown neck, in order to reach the scene of the battle, which had already begun.
 Before they arrived at the neck, they were met by a man on horseback (said to be Dr. Church), who told the Commander to halt his men; that orders had been sent, that no more troops should go into action.* Major Barnes, who was then in command, gave the order to halt.
 Whereupon Capt.
 Washburn, stepping out of the column, addressing his men, exclaimed in a loud voice, "Those are Tory orders: I shan't obey them.
 Who will follow me?"
 Every man of his company at once left the column, and passed on towards the hill.
 Capt.
 Wood of Northborough, with his company, and as appears by Mr. Frothingham's narrative, Capt.
 Cushing also, left the regiment, and came into the action about the same time that Capt.
 Washburn did.

 Before going further, some background information may prove useful.
 On June 17th, 1775, forty-seven year old Maj Gen Ward was suffering from a debilitating attack of kidney stones and was somewhat immobilized in his headquarters which was located in the Hastings/Holmes House in Cambridge ( It's no 18 on the Cambridge 1776 map at the intersection of the Menotomy and Charlestown Roads.)
 The Hastings/Holmes House was also the place where the Committee of Safety met and most of its members were there on June 17th.
-As mentioned before, the Committee of Safety were an executive committee and was responsible for the procurement of supplies, disposition of troops, etc. and members could give military orders.
+As mentioned before, the Committee of Safety was an executive committee and was responsible for the procurement of supplies, disposition of troops, etc. and members could give military orders.
 Dr. Church had been an original, long serving, and continuous member of the Committee of Safety since its formation.
 In fact, he had only been replaced as its Chairman less than a month previous in a "bloodless and even noiseless coup" by Joseph Warren.
-Indeed it was Dr Church, as chairman of the Committee, who signed the orders authorizing the fortification of Bunker Hill in May 1777.* The same circumstance, though in a little different language, was repeated by a member of another company in the regiment, as stated by Mr. Ward, in his history.
+Indeed it was Dr Church, as chairman of the Committee, who signed the orders authorizing the fortification of Bunker Hill in May 1775.* The same circumstance, though in a little different language, was repeated by a member of another company in the regiment, as stated by Mr. Ward, in his history.

 |From Justin Winsor's Memorial History of Boston.
 The door to the right opens into the room where the Committee of Safety and Ward's Council of War met.
 This house was torn down in 1884.|